Nearly query-optimal classical shadow estimation of unitary channels: Introduction

 Recently, the CSE formalism has been extended from quantum states to general quantum channels \cite{Kunjummen23,PhysRevResearch.6.013029}.
 Given query access to an unknown qudit quantum channel $\mathcal{C}$ that represents a physical process happening in a laboratory, these works considered the task of predicting a collection of $M$ linear properties of the form

-for arbitrary quantum states $\rho_\ell$ and observables $O_\ell$.
-Inheriting the mindset of CSE, the learning protocols of Refs.~\cite{Kunjummen23,PhysRevResearch.6.013029} do not depend on the specific input states and measured observables.
-Provided that the (squared) Frobenius norms of the observables are bounded by $B\geq\max_\ell\|O_\ell\|_2^2$, they require $\mathcal{O}(d^2 B \log M)$ applications of the channel $\mathcal{C}$ to achieve this learning task (see Sec.~\ref{sec:PriorWork} for details).
-Although many works are beginning to emerge to improve query efficiency (i.e., the application time of the channel $\mathcal{C}$) \cite{HCP23,caro2022learning,zhao2023learning,huang2024learning,HKPITB21,caro2022generalization,huang2022quantum}, they impose stringent restrictions on the channel or on the input states and output observables, for example, assuming the channel can be generated in polynomial-time (see Sec.~\ref{sec:PriorWork}).
+for arbitrary quantum states $\rho_l$ and observables $O_l$.
+Inheriting the mindset of CSE, the learning protocols of Refs.~\cite{Kunjummen23,PhysRevResearch.6.013029} do not depend on the specific input states and output observables.
+Provided that the (squared) Frobenius norms of the observables are bounded by $B\geq\max_l\|O_l\|_2^2$, they require $\mathcal{O}(d^2 B \log M)$ applications of the channel $\mathcal{C}$ to achieve this learning task (see Sec.~\ref{sec:PriorWork} for details).
+Although many works are beginning to emerge to improve the query efficiency (i.e., reduce the number of applications) \cite{HCP23,caro2022learning,zhao2023learning,huang2024learning,HKPITB21,caro2022generalization,huang2022quantum}, they impose stringent restrictions on the channel or on the input states and output observables, for example, assuming that the channel can be generated in polynomial-time (see Sec.~\ref{sec:PriorWork}).